ihmcrobotics/ihmc-continuous-integration-framework/Migration.md

 ```
 In Assert.java, remove all unused methods.

+Try removing the == 0.0 check and inlining them first.

-In Eclipse, inline all methods except the deltas.
+In Eclipse, inline all methods except the deltas. (try inlining all first, if too many errors, go to next step)

 Rename all delta methods, adding Delta